The national voice of the zoo and aquarium community

 Canada's accredited zoos and aquariums contribute to the sustainability of the natural world as recognized and trusted leaders.

-Unite the Canadian zoo and aquarium community in connecting people to live animals and nature
+Unite the Canadian Zoo and Aquarium community in connecting people to nature through animals.

 CAZA/AZAC is a registered charitable organization (BN: 123057119RR0001).